Citroën 2CV: 1949–1959

 In 1949, the first delivered 2CV type A was 375 cc, 9 hp-metric, with a 65 km/h top speed, only one tail light and windscreen wiper with speed shaft drive; the wiper speed was dependent on the driving speed.
+There was no fuel gauge; Citroën provided a dipstick below the petrol filler cap.
+The 2CV was the first car designed around and released with radial tires.

 The car was heavily criticised by the motoring press and became the butt of French comedians for a short while.
+The British Autocar correspondent wrote that the 2CV "...is the work of a designer who has kissed the lash of austerity with almost masochistic fervour".
 One American motoring journalist quipped, "Does it come with a can opener?"
-The British Autocar correspondent wrote that the 2CV "...is the work of a designer who has kissed the lash of austerity with almost masochistic fervour".

 Despite critics, Citroën was flooded with customer orders at the show.
 The car had a great impact on the lives of the low-income segment of the population in France.
 The 2CV was a commercial success: within months of it going on sale, there was a three-year waiting list, which soon increased to five years.
 At the time a second-hand 2CV was more expensive than a new one because the buyer did not have to wait.
 Production was increased from 876 units in 1949 to 6,196 units in 1950.

 Grudging respect began to emanate from the international press: towards the end of 1951 the opinion appeared in Germany's recently launched Auto, Motor und Sport magazine that, despite its "ugliness and primitiveness" ("Häßlichkeit und Primitivität"), the 2CV was a "highly interesting" ("hochinteressantes") car.

 In 1950, Pierre-Jules Boulanger was killed in a car crash on the main road from Clermont-Ferrand (the home of Michelin) to Paris.